-The Company has no source of revenue and therefore inflation impacts relate primarily to exploration costs in Brazil which are affected by both worldwide and country specific inflationary trends.
+The Company has no source of revenue and therefore inflation impacts relate primarily G&A expenses and to exploration costs in Brazil, both of which are affected by both worldwide and country specific inflationary trends.

 Trend Information

 The cyclical nature of the prices of metals, particularly the price of gold, is likely to have an effect on the Company's liquidity and capital resources.
 If the price of gold or the worldwide demand for gold decreases, there would likely be an adverse effect on the Company's ability to raise additional funding or to attract investors or partners for the development of its properties.